-Much like running, pursuing a higher education requires an internal focus and a “fire in the belly.”
+Much like running, pursuing higher education requires an internal focus and a “fire in the belly.”
 This fire fuels the passion and motivation to keep going, despite self-doubt, overwhelming challenges, or fatigue.
-If earning a college or advanced degree were easy, everyone would have multiple degrees, just like everyone would have a dozen road-race medals hanging on their wall if running were easy.
+If earning a college or advanced degree was easy, everyone would have multiple degrees, just like everyone would have a dozen road-race medals hanging on their wall if running were easy.
 This fire in the belly or desire to achieve goals is what drives people to go beyond what is easy in order to accomplish something more.
 In my opinion, without that drive to achieve, higher education becomes a chore that is dropped when the going gets tough.
 Answering the question — “Why am I seeking an education?” enhances motivation to explore your education options, to apply to a degree program, to finish a course, and to complete a capstone, thesis, or dissertation.

 A lot of research focuses on motivation, beginning with Maslow’s Hierarchy of Needs (1954).
 According to Maslow’s theory, after meeting basic physiological and safety needs, individuals may focus on meeting social, esteem, and ultimately self-actualization needs (Petty, 2014).
-One may argue seeking higher education may be an attempt to meet these more advanced needs, because a sense of belonging, achievement, and fulfillment can result from successful educational pursuits (Petty, 2014).
+One may argue seeking higher education may be an attempt to meet these more advanced needs because a sense of belonging, achievement, and fulfillment can result from successful educational pursuits (Petty, 2014).

 An additional theory was developed in 1964 by Vroom, who identified two types of motivation: intrinsic and extrinsic.
 Individuals with intrinsic motivation experience satisfaction when involved in an activity they find interesting, whereas, those who are extrinsically motivated derive satisfaction as a result of an external reward or avoidance of punishment when completing the task (Leal, Miranda & Carmo, 2013).
 Lastly, examining one’s environment, support systems, and other non-academic factors is also critical when evaluating motivation, persistence, and academic achievement (Allen, 1999).

 Dig deep to discover your motivation(s) for seeking an education.
 Is it enough to carry you through to the finish?
 Do you want to learn for the sake of learning (intrinsic motivation)?
 Will you reap rewards or benefits from your course of study (extrinsic motivation)?
 Evaluate your “non-academic” factors that affect your ability to achieve.
 Are your basic needs met?
 Do you have support from family, friends, and coworkers/supervisors?
 Perhaps most importantly, do you have “grit?”
-Described as “perseverance and passion for long-term goals” and possessing “the energy and determination to stay focused in the pursuit of goals over a period of time, and the fortitude to persevere despite challenges, adversity and failure,” grit may be more important than intelligence in predicting success (Taylor-Massey, 2015, np).
+Described as “perseverance and passion for long-term goals” and possessing “the energy and determination to stay focused on the pursuit of goals over a period of time, and the fortitude to persevere despite challenges, adversity, and failure,” grit may be more important than intelligence in predicting success (Taylor-Massey, 2015, np).

 Searching for an appropriate conclusion for this article led me to Jenna Wolfe’s “3 ways to find workout motivation when you’d rather give up” (2015).
-These tips easily translate to pursuing, and completing, your education.
+These tips easily translate to pursuing and completing, your education.